TUESDAY, SEPTEMBER 14, 11:00-12:30 UTC

 The organizers are keen to invite various examples from different regions, with a focus on good practice in how to map and assess the meaning of heritage place beyond the official designation, and engage in dialogue with a variety of stakeholders from different regions.
 The outcomes of this dialogue will be a set of recommendation that will inform an inclusive place-making process as well as the decision-making in heritage management.
 It will also hopefully influence the World Heritage Committee and its advisory bodies to adopt more flexible approaches to the redefinition of the Outstanding Universal Value of existing World Heritage properties.

-Hiba Alkhalaf, Department of Classics at King’s College London.
+Hiba Alkhalaf, Postdoctoral Research Associate, The Department of Classics at King’s College London.

 1. Aleppo Reconstruction- Syria by Dr Ali Esmil, CEO of Aga Khan Cultural Services in Syria.